 I used Stirling Law several years past for my conveyancing in Emsworth.
 Now, I need the files but the law firm has closed.
 What do I do?

 Do contact the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Emsworth of the conveyancing firm of solicitors you previously instructed, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

-I am purchasing a new build house in Emsworth with the aid of help to buy.
-The developers would not reduce the amount so I negotiated five thousand pounds worth of additionals instead.
-The property agent suggested that I not inform my conveyancer about the side-deal as it would affect my loan with Alliance & Leicester .
-Is this normal?.
+I am buying a new build house in Emsworth with a mortgage from HSBC Bank.
+The builders would not budge the amount so I negotiated £7000 of additionals instead.
+The house builders rep advised me not inform my solicitor about this side-deal as it would affect my mortgage with the bank.
+Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.